BroadcomMFD/broadcom-product-scripts/output-management/web-viewer/README.md

   implement a batch downloader for text reports into a merged local file.

-- [Find Failed Jobs](find-failed-jobs) - A bash script leveraging the View plug-in for Zowe CLI to locate failed jobs and optinally download and search within their content.
+- [Find Failed Jobs](find-failed-jobs) - A bash script leveraging the View plug-in for Zowe CLI to locate failed jobs and optionally search for text within their output.